Rescue is our favorite breed

 What is your application process?

 Adoptions must be done in person and the adopter must meet our kittens prior to the adoption.
 A friend or family cannot pick up the kitten for you.
 Meeting the kittens is done by appointment only as we are volunteer based and do not have a shelter.
 If you have any questions regarding our adoptable kittens, please email us at cat@4loveofcats.org.
 We DO NOT text on questions asked.
+We have the right to deny any application.

 What veterinary care have the kittens and cats received?